 Neuropsychologists have repeatedly observed that language and memory can be affected in a variety of ways by acquired brain damage.
-Although in some patients only certain aspects of either language or memory functioning appear to be impaired (e.g., speaking vs. reading; long-term memory vs. short-term memory [STM]), in other patients language and memory are both damaged, sometimes with different degrees of severity (for review, see Andrewes, 2001; Shallice, 1988).
+While in some patients only certain aspects of either language or memory functioning appear to be impaired (e.g., speaking vs. reading; long-term memory vs. short-term memory), in other patients language and memory are both damaged, sometimes with different degrees of severity (for review, see Andrewes, 2001; Shallice, 1988).
 These observations lead to two very general conclusions about language and memory processing.
 First, both language and memory consist of clusters of partially separable processes, and neither is an undifferentiated cognitive system.
-Second, the brain structures that support language and memory do not overlap completely-if this were the case, one would expect the co-occurrence of language and memory deficits of equal severity to be the norm.
+Second, the brain structures that support language and memory do not overlap completely - if this were the case, one would expect the co-occurrence of language and memory deficits of equal severity to be the norm.
 If findings seem to rule out the hypothesis of completely overlapping systems for language and memory, it remains possible that at least some of the components of language and memory share common brain structures.

-In the present article, we examine the relationship between the lexicon, which stores linguistic knowledge about familiar words, and declarative memory, which stores knowledge about facts and events.
-We examine three contrasting theoretical approaches to language processing: (1) the words and rules account, originally proposed by Pinker (1991), and adopted by many other researchers (e.g., Marcus, 2000; Clahsen, 1999; Marslen-Wilson & Tyler, 1998); (2) the declarative/procedural model of Ullman (2001a, 2001b); and (3) a connectionist model proposed by Joanisse and Seidenberg (1999).
+In the present paper we examine the relationship between the lexicon, which stores linguistic knowledge about familiar words, and declarative memory, which stores knowledge about facts and events.
+We examine three contrasting theoretical approaches to language processing: (1) the words and rules account, originally proposed by Pinker (1991), and adopted by many other researchers (e.g., Clahsen, 1999; Marcus, 2000; Marslen-Wilson & Tyler, 1998), (2) the declarative/procedural model of Ullman (2001a, b), and (3) a connectionist model proposed by Joanisse and Seidenberg (1999).
 We consider whether each of these accounts is able to explain the pattern of lexical and declarative memory deficits of two neurologically impaired patients, AW and VP, who present contrasting patterns of associations and dissociations that suggest that lexical and declarative memory processes are neurologically distinct.
 We outline the common and contrasting assumptions of the three theories and what predictions they make vis-à-vis the association and dissociation of deficits in language and memory.

-Words and Rules Account
+Words and rules account

-There is a broad class of psycholinguistic models that subscribe to the assumptions of the "words and rules" (W&R) or "dual model" account (e.g., Marcus, 2000; Clahsen, 1999; Pinker, 1999; Marslen-Wilson & Tyler, 1998).
-These models share the assumption that words are either stored within the lexicon or are assembled through combinatorial operations on morphemes, commonly referred to as applying the "rules of language."
-Operations that imply rule application are called
+There is a broad class of psycholinguistic models that subscribe to the assumptions of the "words and rules" (W&R) or "dual model" account (e.g., Clahsen, 1999; Marcus, 2000; Marslen-Wilson & Tyler, 1998; Pinker, 1999).
+These models share the assumption that words are either stored within the lexicon or are assembled through combinatorial operations on morphemes, commonly referred to as applying the 'rules of language.'
+Operations that imply rule application are called 'regular.'
+According to this approach, regular inflectional processes such as applying the $-\underline{s}$ to chair to make chairs, or the $-\underline{ed}$ to walk to make walked require only the stems, chair and walk, to be represented in the lexicon.
+Irregularly inflected forms like ran, took, or mice, on the other hand, must be stored in the lexicon as wholes.